elle/language_guesser/README.md

 * Increase the ammount of common words to check against (as well as the size of the filter)
 * Using bits and redis for faster data retrieval
 * Using a different hashing algorithm, again for improved performance.
+* Use a two step elimination to look at the characters unicode ranges to decide what language it is before moving on to applying the filter

 ## Installation